 Have you ever considered moving to sunny Barcelona?
 This diverse and tropical city is a dream destination for many expats, who wish to live and work abroad.
 Its incredibly favorable weather, stunning architecture, city atmosphere, nature attractions, people, coast, food, and joyful lifestyle make Barcelona one of the top places to be.
-We have created an blog article for those who want or plan to be living in Barcelona : the ultimate expat guide is ready for you!
+We have created a blog article for those who want or plan to live in Barcelona: the Ultimate Expat Guide is ready for you!

-There is a huge demand for English and other language speakers in Barcelona, making this city the perfect spot for finding a job as an expat.
+There is a huge demand for English and other language speakers, making this city the perfect spot for finding a job as a Barcelona expat.
 In some jobs and companies, you will find that it is necessary to know Catalan and Spanish, but this isn’t always the case.

 As Barcelona is a tech hub, there is a large presence of international businesses, from small startups to large multinational companies.
 In terms of industries and languages required, it’s safe to say there are more than enough options to choose from.